Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Minneapolis and St Paul are the two halves of a singular metropolis bisected by the Mississippi River in eastern Minnesota.
-The older city, St Paul, is the state capital, smaller, quieter and more reserved than its modern sibling across the river.
+The older city, St Paul, is the state capital and is smaller, quieter, and more reserved than its modern sibling across the river.
 It has a compact downtown area sporting a variety of restored Victorian architecture among its glass skyscrapers, and is home to several major universities, and many museums and theatres.
-Minneapolis, founded on money made by the hundreds of saw and flour mills along the Mississippi has many contemporary buildings in a slick new downtown area with a lively, arty character and a vibrant nightlife.
+Minneapolis, founded on money made by the hundreds of saw and flour mills along the Mississippi, has many contemporary buildings in a slick downtown area with a lively, arty character and a vibrant nightlife.

 A huge state-of-the-art zoo with over 40 acres of habitats housing more than 2,000 creatures of all kinds, the Minnesota Zoo is a fantastic attraction for those travelling with kids in Minneapolis.
 It features animals from every continent in large habitats that mimic their natural environments, and an enormous aquarium.
 Popular attractions include the gorillas, tigers, meerkats, and red pandas.

 Kids can interact with animals in the touch pool and petting zoo, and when the weather is uncooperative the IMAX Theatre is a place to escape.
 The various themed trails of the zoo are long, and one can easily spend an entire day exploring them.
 The zoo has a food court and gift shop, and hosts concerts in the summer.
 A new attraction is the enormous carousel, featuring 56 hand-carved animals representing zoo inhabitants.